backspaces/agentscript/config/cleantheme/tutorials/View.md

 <!-- # View -->

 To "see" the model running, we need the V in MVC .. the View.
-There are several views available, we'll use [TwoDraw.js](https://code.agentscript.org/src/TwoDraw.js)
+There are several views available, we'll use [TwoDraw.js](/src/TwoDraw.js)

-You can see this in action with our [PheronomeModel](/views2/pheromone.html) and see the code via the [view-source capability](https://www.computerhope.com/issues/ch000746.htm) discussed in the [Model tutorial](./Model.md#view-the-source).
+fYou can see this in action with our [PheronomeModel](/views2/pheromone.html) and see the code via the [view-source capability](https://www.computerhope.com/issues/ch000746.htm)

 ### TwoDraw